 "I am not asking you to share my bed as anything more than a companion.
 I simply wish not to be alone."
 She replied.

 "Ragnar has placed you as the steward of our house, to look after the occupants of Lodbrok.
 Which includes me.
 I need your friendship, Priest.
 Come to bed with me."
 She beckoned again, her voice saying she wasn't asking any more, but requiring it of him.
 It was an order.
-Awkwardly, Athelstan let the leather flap drop closed and moved towards the bed.
+Timidly, Athelstan let the leather flap fall close and he moved back towards the bed.

-He stood by the bedside as Lagertha moved to make room for him in the furs.
-Athelstan, still fully clothed in his tunic, pants and shoes, which were coated with the grim of his day's work, nervously sat down and let Lagertha place the fur she used over him.
-Respectfully she kept her distance and snuggled down into her crook of the bed.
+He stood motionless by the bedside as Lagertha moved to make room for him.
+Athelstan, still fully clothed in his tunic, pants, and shoes, which were coated with the grim of his day's work, nervously lay down and let Lagertha place her furs over him before she settled into her side of the bed, keeping a distance between them.
 Athelstan, on the other hand, remained as stiff as a starched English shirt.

-Soon though, the work of the day caught up to him and he had drifted off into a deep sleep.
-Lagertha, though, could not sleep and took comfort in watching the Englishman dream.
+Soon the day's work caught up to Athelstan and he had drifted off into a deep slumber.
+Lagertha, however, could not sleep, and took comfort in watching the Englishman dream.
 She had never seen a man quite like him.
 He was so dark, from his deep eyes to the color of his hair.
 He stuck out painfully among the other Norsemen.

 She smiled though, thinking of his unfailing loyalty to her and her family even though he had been stolen from his country and forced to be a slave.

-And what more could she ask for in a friend than the Priest?
-Once she was assured he was asleep, his chest rising and falling rhythmically, she shifted across the furs until her body was next to his and she could share his warmth.
+And what more could she ask for in a friend than what she had found in the Priest?
+Once she was certain he was asleep, his chest rising and falling rhythmically, she snuck across the furs until her body was next to his, sharing in his warmth.
 She remained respectful and didn't touch him as her thoughts turned.

-Lagertha remembered the couple from earlier; with the child of Heimdallr.
-Men were allowed to go out and conquer more than just land, why were the woman allowed to be tossed about for doing the same?
+Lagertha remembered the couple she had seen earlier that day, with a bastard child she had deemed to be Heimdallr's.
+Men were allowed to go out and conquer more than just land, so why were women damned for doing the same?

 Deceit tempted her.
 If she could get the Priest to lie with her and produce a child, Ragnar would get his son.
-Lagertha was sure she could convince the others in the house to remain quiet and then she wouldn't be dishonored and tossed aside because she couldn't produce good, strong sons.
+Lagertha was sure she could convince the others in the house to keep the secret and then she wouldn't be dishonored and tossed aside because she couldn't produce good, strong sons.

 The Priest had lived with them for a year and adapted quite well to their life; surely his heirs would be strong as well.
-And from what she had seen, any child of his would have a mind filled with wisdom and a heart for justice.
+And, from what she had seen, any child of his would have a mind given to wisdom and a heart for justice.
 Yes, he would produce great sons.

-She knew her body and the ways of a woman just as she knew a battle axe, which was to say quite well.
+She knew her body and the ways of women as she knew a battle axe, which was to say quite well.
 If only…

 Lagertha remembered his rejection to the first invitation to share her bed and his vow.
-Though she had seen the temptation deep within his eyes that night, he had still told her no. There was no man she could not seduce, but the Priest had rejected her with ease.
+Though she had seen the temptation deep within his eyes that night, he had still told her no. She had never known a man to refuse her, but the Priest had done so with ease.

-Huffing, she moved to her back to gaze up to the black ceiling.
-Surely, even if he wasn't still under his vows, his god would have a problem with him sleeping with another's woman.
+Huffing, she moved to her back to gaze up to the dark ceiling.
+Surely, even if he wasn't still under his vows, his god would condemn him for sleeping with another's woman.

-Athelstan is my friend, she thought, looking at his peaceful face, One of my most trusted companions, I could not be the cause of him to bear that secret against Ragnar, it would only cause the Priest pain, nor could I stand the constant praying for forgiveness.
+Athelstan is my friend, she thought, looking at his peaceful face, One of my most trusted companions.
+I cannot be the reason for him to bear such secret against Ragnar.
+She smiled as a few stray curls fell around him in a dark halo, Nor could I stand the constant prayers for forgiveness.

-"Thank you," She whispered to the sleeping Priest, moving carefully to press her lips softly against his forehead before moving back to her place, "for being my friend."
-And with that, she snuggled into bed, comfortably appreciating the presence of the English treasure Ragnar had found worth keeping.
+"Thank you," She whispered to the sleeping Priest, moving to chastely press her lips against his forehead before returning to her place, "For being my friend."
+And with that, she snuggled back into bed, even more appreciative of the English treasure Ragnar had found worth keeping.